 Wash after sex.
 Believe it or not there are women who do not bother to wash after sex and this can be very unhygienic.
 It is important to practice good vaginal hygiene after sex.
 The vagina is exposed to dirt, bacteria and infections after sex so it is a good habit to wash your genital area after sex to wash away bodily fluids, dirt or bacteria and reduce the risk of infections.

 Every woman should practice good vaginal hygiene to prevent vaginal infections.
 The genital area is a sensitive part of the body that is vulnerable to diseases and infections if not kept clean.
 If you happen to suffer from recurring yeast infections, natural treatment is an option to be explored.
-To know more visit Natural Yeast Infection Cure
+To know more visit Freedom from Yeast Infection

 Tags: candida infection, candidiasis, cure for yeast infections, fast treatment for thrush, get rid of yeast infection, good vagina hygiene, keeping a healthy vagina, men infected with yeast infection, oral thrush, oral yeast infection, overcome vaginal yeast infection, prevent vaginal thrush, prevent yeast infection, risk of yeast infection in women, stop overgrowth of Candida, stop recurring yeast infections, thrush, treat oral yeast infection, treating recurrent vulvovaginal candidiasis, vaginal yeast infection, women's issues, yeast infection